 WARNING: Rarely, this medication can cause severe (sometimes fatal) liver and blood problems (lactic acidosis).
-Immediately tell your doctor if you develop symptoms of liver problems (e.g., persistent nausea, light-colored stools, stomach/abdominal pain, dark urine, yellowing eyes/skin) or lactic acidosis (e.g., rapid breathing, drowsiness, fast/irregular heartbeat, unusual weakness, feeling cold especially in the arms/legs).
+Immediately tell your doctor if you develop symptoms of liver problems (such as persistent nausea, light-colored stools, stomach/abdominal pain, dark urine, yellowing eyes/skin) or lactic acidosis (such as rapid breathing, drowsiness, fast/irregular heartbeat, unusual weakness, feeling cold especially in the arms/legs).

-If you have hepatitis B infection along with HIV, your hepatitis symptoms may get worse or become very serious if you stop taking this medication.
+If you have hepatitis B infection as well as HIV, your hepatitis symptoms may get worse or become very serious if you stop taking this medication.
 Talk with your doctor before stopping this medication.
 Your doctor will perform liver function tests for several months after you stop.
-Tell your doctor immediately if you develop symptoms of worsening liver problems.

-HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start taking this medication and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking this medication and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth, usually once daily with or without food or as directed by your doctor.
+Take this medication by mouth as directed by your doctor, usually once daily with or without food.
 The dosage is based on your kidney function, medical condition, and response to treatment.

-This product is taken with other medicines to treat HIV.
+When used to treat HIV infection, this product is taken with other medicines that treat HIV.
 If you are also taking didanosine enteric-coated tablets, take both products either on an empty stomach or with a light meal.
 If you are taking the didanosine buffered tablets, take both drug products on an empty stomach.

 Additional Truvada Information